bpbond/R-data-workshop/R-data-workshop.md

 In the previous example, we used `seq_along(x)` instead of `1:length(x)` (or `nrow`).
 Why?

-Because if `d` has zero rows or elements...
+Because if `x` has zero rows or elements...

 ```r